 All of this has been just some of what’s new in Domino, we also have a few other enhancements to our existing features in the 3.5 release.
 For example, Activity feed has been enhanced to show a preview of the files that are being commented on.
 It also shows the project stage updates and if any blockers have been raised by collaborators.
 Users can also filter by the type of activities.
 This combined with email notifications will ensure situational awareness of the projects at all times.

 Domino 3.5 offers the options for users to create large Dataset Snapshots directly from data sitting on their computers.
 The upload limits on the CLI have been increased to 50 GB and up to 50,000 files.
 With the same upload limits, users can also upload files directly through the browser.
 The CLI and browser uploads offer a seamless way to migrate and contribute data on your laptop into a single place for data science work.
 Teams can leverage shared, curated data and eliminate potentially redundant data wrangling work and ensure fully reproducible experiments.

 License Usage Reporting

 To complement the new features of Control Center for data science leaders, we are also launching user activity analysis enhancements which facilitate license reporting and compliance.
 It offers a detailed view of the level of Domino activity for each team member so that data science and IT leaders can manage their allocation of Domino licenses and have visibility and predictability for their costs.
 Domino administrators can quickly identify active and inactive users and decide whether they should be allocated a licence.
 The ability to track user activity and growth during budget planning and contract renewal, makes it much easier to plan for future spending.

-A more detailed release notes of Domino 3.5 can be found here.
-Domino 3.5 is currently generally available – be sure to check out our 3.5 release webinar or try Domino to see the latest platform capabilities.
+Domino 3.5 is currently generally available – be sure to try Domino to see the latest platform capabilities.